In this article, you will learn how your bulk emails are processed and sent with Yet Another Mail Merge.

 After getting our YAMM instruction, Gmail will send an email with your Google account to all recipients from your Google Sheet, as if you were sending them manually from Gmail interface.

 So the fact that YAMM lets you send mail merges doesn't mean that we are sending emails for you.
-Gmail is still the unique tool that sends and delivers your emails in bulk.
+Gmail is still the one that sends and delivers your emails in bulk.

 Which technology do we use to send your mail merge?